 Nevertheless, there are several ways that America’s strategy could falter.
 The most immediate threat concerns the cooperation of U.S. allies.
 China may be years away from being able to build advanced semiconductors and SME without America’s help.
 But the Netherlands and Japan are not.
 Currently, high-end SME like that produced by the Dutch firm ASML requires U.S. inputs.
 But if leading firms were sufficiently motivated, they could find alternative components, according to Paul Scharre, vice-president of the Center for a New American Security.

 And Biden’s policy effectively creates a massive market for advanced chip technologies that are free of American inputs.
-That market will only grow over time: Today, only about 1 percent of all chips are advanced enough to meet the export controls’ standard for prohibition.
+That market will only grow over time: Today, only about one percent of all chips are advanced enough to meet the export controls’ standard for prohibition.
 But as innovation in the chip industry progresses, the percentage of chips barred by the administration’s rules will steadily rise.

 U.S. allies are sure to abide by the letter of American law.
 But whether they will enact similar measures, or discourage their firms from helping China navigate the obstacles that America has laid down is less certain.
 The Biden administration had initially hoped to impose its export controls multilaterally, and spent nearly a year trying and failing to rally allied participation.